-• Improve Public Outreach
+Improve Public Outreach

-Near the end of this committee's duration, it was discovered that the FAA was in the process of evaluating a change for the approach procedures for SJC (ILS).
-No one representing the FAA at these meetings or the public was aware this change was being considered.
+In April, it was discovered that the FAA was in the process of evaluating a change for the approach procedures for SJC Instrument Landing System (ILS), which would take effect in June of 2018.
+Neither the FAA meeting representatives, Committee, or the public were aware this change was being considered.
+The lack of public outreach to potential affected communities highlighted the need for transparency and improved public process and communication.

-Once the FAA project was brought to FAA representatives attention, the evaluation was slowed down so that a full process including improved public input could take place.
-(Thank you to the FAA Officials).

-But, this item highlighted the transparency and ease (or lack thereof) for members of the public and even the FAA to keep track and become aware of procedures changes that can impact local residents.

 Included in the Appendix is a letter from the Mayors of Los Altos, Mountain View and Palo Alto concerning the lack of transparency on this issue.

-Request to the FAA #6: The Committee is requesting the FAA to improve the notification mechanisms to better alert local communities when procedures are being reviewed.
-Just posting to the FAA's IFP Gateway website at the National level is not sufficient to provide clear, layman understandable language and transparent information to the public.
-There needs to be better regionalization or categorization of the possible changes.
-There should also be a mechanism for public officials and members of the public to be notified of changes that are being proposed in their region.
+Request to the FAA #6: The Committee is requesting the FAA improve the notification mechanisms to better alert potential affected communities when procedures are being reviewed.
+Simply posting to the FAA's Instrument Flight Procedures (IFP) Gateway website at the National level is not sufficient to provide clear, layman understandable language and transparent information to the public.
+There needs to be better regional and local outreach process that informs public officials and members of the public when changes are being proposed in their region.